mobilecoinfoundation/mobilecoin/crypto/sig/README.md

 > a cipher such as AES, combined with standard PRF-stretching mechanisms to support a long input;
 > but we prefer to reuse `H` to save area in hardware implementations.

-We point out that Blake was one of the SHA-3 finalists, and was also explicitly designed to model a PRF.
+We point out that Merlin Transcripts implement a subset of the STROBE protocol, which states in [STROBE Protocol Framework](https://strobe.sourceforge.io/),

+>  Strobe is based on SHA-3, or rather Keccak-f and cSHAKE (draft NIST SP 800-185).

-We prefer Blake2b here because it reduces the number of different hash functions in our system overall.
+We prefer using Merlin Transcripts here for simplicity, as we are constructing two transcripts in the course of constructing the signature, and because it reduces the number of different hash functions in our system overall.

-Assuming the Blake2b has the secret-prefix-PRF property, we can say that the signatures created this way are hard to distinguish from signatures created where the nonce is truly uniformly random, even if the messages that are signed are adversarially chosen.
+Assuming the Merlin `challenge_bytes` has the secret-prefix-PRF property, we can say that the signatures created this way are hard to distinguish from signatures created where the nonce is truly uniformly random, even if the messages that are signed are adversarially chosen.
 So, if Schnorrkel is secure when the nonces are truly random and the RNG is the OS-RNG, or, when the nonce is created using the mini-secret-key expansion, then this should also be secure.